Laser Hair Removal Before and Aftercare | SEV Laser

 Use sunscreen and practice sun safety measures diligently, especially in the month before your treatment.
 We won't treat you if you have any recent sun damage or signs of unprotected sun exposure.

-Additionally, please refrain from using self-tanners, tanning booths, and spray tans.
+Additionally, you can’t use self-tanners, go in a tanning booth, or get a spray tan.
 For the best results, it’s very important that your skin is at its natural, base tone.

 Hair Removal The Right Way